drevops/vortex/README.md

-  login        Login to a website. logs         Show Docker logs for all or specified services. pull         Pull latest docker images. reset        Reset environment: remove containers, all build, uncommitted files. restart      Restart all or specified stopped and running Docker containers. start        Start all or specified existing Docker containers.
+  login        Login to a website. logs         Show Docker logs for all or specified services. pull         Pull latest docker images. pull-db      Download database image with the latest nightly dump.
+Run "ahoy reload-db" to reload DB in the running stack. reload-db    Reload the database container using local database image. reset        Reset environment: remove containers, all build, uncommitted files. restart      Restart all or specified stopped and running Docker containers. start        Start all or specified existing Docker containers.